AI-Sherpa/web-content-extractor/README.md

 ## How the Flow Works

 1. You enter an instruction that contains a URL and click **Run Task**.
-2. The UI calls the Playwright helper (`/extract-with-playwright`) with the target URL and wait time.
+2. The UI calls the Playwright helper (`/api/playwright/extract` in embedded mode or `/extract-with-playwright` in container mode) with the target URL and wait time.
-3. The helper launches (or reuses) a headless Chromium instance, waits for DOMContentLoaded plus your configured delay, and returns the page HTML.
+3. The helper launches (or reuses) a headless Chromium instance, blocks heavyweight assets, honours a tight wait window, and returns the page HTML (cache hits are served immediately).
 4. The UI parses and enriches the HTML (clean text, metadata, structure, links, images).
 5. If Playwright fails or is unreachable, the UI cascades through text-only fallbacks (AllOrigins proxy, r.jina.ai mirrors, Google Webcache) before surfacing an error.
 6. The extraction summary, raw data, and export controls are shown.
 If an Ollama model is selected, the UI automatically formats a prompt and sends it to your local LLM.